Rina Bovrisse Celebrates 10th Anniversary of CHATEAU SCHOOL

 This one-and-only concept became the hub for families from the industry of art, fashion, music, entertainment and technology.
 It is the first preschool in the world offered the "School Concierge" catering high-quality of personalized services, organic gastronomy, door-to-door Mercedes-Benz school vans, the seasonal school parties at CHANEL Beige by Alain Ducasse, The Laduree and collaboration tea ceremony with Kyoto's Toraya Confectionery founded in 1635.

-Creative Direction by Bovrisse, CHATEAU SCHOOL school opened THE LAB to developed the "Collection".
-THE LAB team based at the school now develops a wide range of items in collaboration with artists and designers from around the world, including academic programs, teaching materials, stationery, clothing, lifestyle goods, gastronomy, and storybooks.
+Creative Direction by Bovrisse, CHATEAU SCHOOL opened THE LAB to create the "Collection".
+THE LAB team in Tokyo develops a wide range of items in collaboration with artists and designers from around the world, including academic programs, teaching materials, stationery, clothing, lifestyle goods, gastronomy, and storybooks.

 The 10th Anniversary event started with non-stop beautiful flower deliveries celebrating the launch of 10th Anniversary Limited Edition Collection introducing the first edition of storybook series, WELCOME BOOK, Sugar Pink Soda and Blueberry Cherry Soda Marble Sorbet CHATEAU teddy bears and more.